FreeSlave/halflife-featureful/documentation/content/docs/configuration/weapon-templates-presets.md

 }
 ```

 Very similar to Team Fortress Classic assault cannon, but needs reloading.
-This doesn't impose the speed penalty on the player and uses `9mm` ammo.
+This doesn't impose the speed or jump penalty on the player and uses `9mm` ammo.

 {{% hint warning %}}
 This template is designed specifically for [weapon_minigun]({{< ref weapon_minigun >}}), it won't work properly for other weapons without modifications.